Six-wars/expressapp/README.md

 ![message](./img/message.jpg)

 And finally my way of presenting the messages from the user.
+To submit some text just press `Enter`

 So far I've not used a db because it was glitchy and I was just getting into NodeJS just for the sockets alone.